anokta/barelymusician/README.md

 // Check if the instrument note is on. const bool is_note_on = instrument.IsNoteOn(a3_pitch);  // will return true.

-// Update the musician timestamp.
+// Update the musician timestamp in seconds.
 //
 // @note Timestamp updates must happen prior to processing of instruments with
 // respective timestamps.
 Otherwise, such `Process` calls will be *late* to